 If you plan to park a car on campus, you will need to purchase a parking permit through Transportation Services.

-Pioneer Valley Transit Authority (PVTA) buses connect the UMass campus with Amherst and 23 neighboring towns and cities in addition to the nearby campuses of other Five College Consortium institutions.
+Pioneer Valley Transit Authority (PVTA) buses are free during the academic year and connect the UMass campus with Amherst and 23 neighboring towns and cities in addition to the nearby campuses of other Five College Consortium institutions.
 Many of the PVTA bus routes that serve our campus are operated by UMass Transit.

 The UMass Amherst Off Campus Housing page contains updated information regarding available leases as well as general advice for renting in the Pioneer Valley.

-The International Programs Office supports the UMass Amherst international community, providing a variety of information and services regarding U.S. immigration assistance as well as cultural and programming opportunities.
+The Global Affairs Office supports the UMass Amherst international community, providing a variety of information and services regarding U.S. immigration assistance as well as cultural and programming opportunities.

 The University offers tuition waivers/remission to benefited university employees and retirees, and to the spouses and dependent children of benefited university employees and retirees.
 Tuition discounts (waivers and remission) apply to classes taken at UMass campuses and other Massachusetts public institutions of higher education.